Lorie Griffin

 Lorie Griffin is an American former film and television actress and model who is best known for her role as Pamela Wells in the movie Teen Wolf.
 Her filmography includes Cheerleader Camp and Aloha Summer, as well as television guest roles on Charles in Charge and Highway to Heaven.

 Griffin's last major role was the 1993 movie Sandman, that also starred Dedee Pfeiffer and was directed by Eric Woster, who died before completing production.
-After appearing in a 1997 episode of The Burning Zone, Griffin retreated from the public eye.